databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/_index.md

 ### Overwatch Landscapes
 #### An Example Scenario
 Assume you have 23 workspaces, 20 of which meet the criteria discussed above and 3 that need to be locally configured.
-All 23 workspaces an output their data into the same database (or multiple) but this would require that Overwatch run on 4 workspaces, 1 to manage the 20 and 1 on each of the 3 with special requirements.
+All 23 workspaces output their data into the same database (or multiple) but this would require that Overwatch run on 4 workspaces, 1 to manage the 20 and 1 on each of the 3 with special requirements.

 #### Production